microspectrometer/dev-kit-2020/firmware/README-dev.md

       the whole project?

 # DONE
-## protocol defined in json

-- [x] find the copy of the `chromaspec.json` file I was editing to track my changes to the protocol
-    - paste in `dev-kit-mike/firmware` folder

 ## dev - troubleshoot linker error for faked function
 - linker error trying to link `FtBusTurnaround`: